AlexanderJones-KB/Dilemma_v3_Procyon/README.md

 ![](img/left_asm_5.jpg)

 Drop in top layer 3D print and cover with hole for logo.
-Use beveled screws to fix everything together.
+Use six beveled head screws to fix everything together.

 ![](img/left_asm_6.jpg)